jordond/transformerKt/README.md

 ### Inputs

-Then you need an input video or image file.
-TransformerKt supports the following inputs:
+Then you need an input video or image file. `TransformerKt` supports the following inputs:

 - [MediaItem](https://developer.android.com/reference/androidx/media3/common/MediaItem).
 - [EditedMediaItem](https://github.com/androidx/media/blob/0fce8f416b54124605c1ed8aa72af98c94602834/libraries/transformer/src/main/java/androidx/media3/transformer/EditedMediaItem.java).
     - Note this class is new as of `media3` version `1.1.0-alpha01`.
 The library changed the way you apply effects and customizations to the MediaItem.
 - A `Uri` pointing to somewhere on the device.
-- A `File` object pointing to a file in the _app's_ sandboxed storage.
+- A `File` object pointing to a file in the _app's_ sand-boxed storage.
     - Warning: Getting a `File` object to a file outside of the app's storage will probably cause a permission error.